seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 per day move the control by less than 0.0002, so the Brownian-bridge day is exact in distribution rather than a discretisation.

-**inv.
-47, now measured rather than argued:** the same archive, the same 24 384 coin-days, two objects — coin-day p90 **1.59**, list-median p90 **1.39**.
-TZ-11's
-hand-written floor of 1.60 sits above this run's null **p99**.
-The object was the error; the data never moved.

-**Venue is read from the declaration, not from the row (TZ-12).**
-`listExhaustion` skips rows whose `tokens[]` entry carries `fut:true`, and the venue test short-circuits AHEAD of the `cd` test, so such a row can never reach `dayRangeRatio` whatever fields it carries (inv.
+**The row is the contract, with exactly one parse site per quantity (inv.
+48).**
+`update()` assigns `row.cur`, `row.hi24` and `row.lo24` from the ticker once, immediately after the `nopair` early return and before the dead-market test, for EVERY row that has a ticker — `fut:true` included, because the venue rule lives in `listExhaustion` and a row filtered at the producer would put that declaration in two places (inv.
 41).
-The quorum is applied AFTER the exclusion: a list reaching eight only by counting `fut:true` rows has no median.
-Without this the live estimator would pool 28 rows while every calibration covers 25 spot — the three perpetual-only assets read their range off the perpetual against a spot-index `volatility` (§3.14 Consequence 3), which is exactly the mismatch this section forbids.

-**The row is the contract, and it has exactly one parse site per quantity (TZ-13).** `update()` assigns `row.cur`, `row.hi24` and `row.lo24` from the ticker once, immediately after the `nopair` early return and before the dead-market test, for EVERY row that has a ticker — `fut:true` included, because the venue rule lives in `listExhaustion` and a row filtered at the producer would put that declaration in two places (inv.
-41).
 Every consumer then reads the row: the `sideOn` branch, the board header, §3.17 row 2, the off-list relevance filter, the dead-market card and the card header.
 Only two `parseFloat(…lastPrice)` sites survive anywhere in `index.html` and both read `btcObj` — BTC is the regime measurer, is not a member of `rows[]` and never reaches the measure.

-**Why this was a defect and not a preference.** Before TZ-13 the three fields were parsed into LOCALS inside the `sideOn` branch, so `listExhaustion` returned `{median: null, n: 0}` on every live render while §3.17 printed «список не измерен» under a caption asserting a 25-coin coverage that never happened — and two gate steps stayed green throughout, because both built their own rows.
-That is the defect inv.
-48 now names, and the wiring section that closes it derives both sides of the contract from the source: measured live, `update()` writes `cd, coin, cur, dec, hi24, idx, lo24, sc, state, t, vd` and `listExhaustion` reads `cd, cd.volatility, cur, hi24, lo24, t, t.fut`.
-Run against the pre-TZ-13 file the same section names `cur, hi24, lo24` as missing and exits non-zero.
+The gate's wiring section derives both sides of the contract from the source — `update()` writes `cd, coin, cur, dec, hi24, idx, lo24, sc, state, t, vd`; `listExhaustion` reads `cd, cd.volatility, cur, hi24, lo24, t, t.fut` — and, run against a file whose rows lack the three fields, names them as missing and exits non-zero.

-**State at this revision.** The measure runs live, reads 25 on a full board, and since TZ-14 it has a threshold and two readers. `DAY_RANGE_ABNORMAL = 1.39` is declared once in `index.html`, compared once — inside `listExhaustion`, with `>=` — and worded once, by `dayStateNote`; those three are the identifier's only code sites and the gate enumerates them. `reg.day = listExhaustion(rows)` is written in `update()` unconditionally and above the `sideOn` branch, because whether the day is abnormal is a fact about the session and not about the pressed side.
+**State at this revision.** The measure runs live, reads 25 on a full board, and has one threshold and two readers. `DAY_RANGE_ABNORMAL = 1.39` is declared once in `index.html`, compared once — inside `listExhaustion`, with `>=` — and worded once, by `dayStateNote`; those three are the identifier's only code sites and the gate enumerates them (inv.
+20). `reg.day = listExhaustion(rows)` is written in `update()` unconditionally and above the `sideOn` branch, because whether the day is abnormal is a fact about the session and not about the pressed side.
 The board keeps its own `listExhaustion(lastRows)` call: one pure function over one array cannot disagree with itself, while routing the board through `lastCtx` would force every board fixture to invent the field — the shape inv.
 48 exists to catch.

-**`abnormal` is a printed word and nothing else.** No output enters `scoreCandidate`, `tradeGeometry`, `leverageDecision`, `directionVerdict`, `liqPrice`, the tier badge, `byScore`, `assignRanks`, `planLine` or the journal writer (inv.
-27) — proven by perturbation rather than inspection: scaling `hi24`/`lo24` until `abnormal` flips moves 0 of 1 658 compared fields on either side, and the record `journal/write.js` would write stays byte-identical at 14 512 B on LONG and 18 362 B on SHORT.
-The single field that does move under that perturbation, `geo.wait` on SHORT, moves identically on the pre-TZ-14 revision: it is the entry-chase anchor's long-standing dependency on the 24-hour range, not a new coupling.
-That two-sided form of the test is the general one — a perturbation that moves a field on both revisions has proven nothing about the change.
-TZ-15 ran the identical protocol on a harness written fresh and read 0 of **1 240** fields with the journal record byte-identical again: the field count is a property of the harness's own enumeration and the two totals are not a discrepancy, while the result replicating across two independent harnesses is worth more than either run.
+**`abnormal` is a printed word and nothing else (inv.
+27).** No output enters `scoreCandidate`, `tradeGeometry`, `leverageDecision`, `directionVerdict`, `liqPrice`, the tier badge, `byScore`, `assignRanks`, `planLine` or the journal writer — proven by perturbation rather than inspection: scaling `hi24`/`lo24` until `abnormal` flips moves no compared field on either side and leaves the record `journal/write.js` would write byte-identical.
+The one field that moves under that perturbation, `geo.wait` on SHORT, moves identically on the pre-TZ-14 revision — the entry-chase anchor's long-standing dependency on the 24-hour range.
+That two-sided form of the test is the general one: a perturbation that moves a field on both revisions has proven nothing about the change.
+TZ-15 ran the identical protocol on a harness written fresh and read 0 of **1 240** fields with the record byte-identical again; the two field counts are properties of each harness's enumeration, and the result replicating across two independent harnesses is worth more than either run.

 `[решение принято мной]` Discarded: making exhaustion a Layer 1 veto.
 At the adopted line it would close roughly a tenth of all sessions on both sides on the strength of zero measured evidence that entering on such a day ends worse, and inv.
 32 forbids acting on that.
-It is reopened only by a journal-based measurement of outcomes conditioned on the day state — which needs no new recorded field, because `px.hi`, `px.lo`, `px.cur` and `cd.volatility` are already in every snapshot and a whole date sits in one file, so both the coin-day ratio and the list median are reconstructible by replaying production's own functions (inv.
-21, 38).
-Recording `reg.day` in the journal is therefore rejected as duplication, and it would move step 7's content-sensitive count for nothing.
-**The decision now has a text dependency, and it is mechanical rather than remembered:** since TZ-15 the caption tells the Boss in his own language that this is «мера дня, а не запрет», so a TZ reopening the veto must repair that sentence in the same change (inv.
-50) — and it cannot forget, because section M pins the caption as one exact string and turns red on any rewrite.
+Reopened only by a journal-based measurement of outcomes conditioned on the day state, which needs no new recorded field (§8: recording the reading is closed). **The decision now carries a text dependency, and it is mechanical rather than remembered:** since TZ-15 the caption tells the Boss that this is «мера дня, а не запрет», so a TZ reopening the veto repairs that sentence in the same change (inv.
+50) — and cannot forget, because gate section M pins the caption as one exact string and turns red on any rewrite.

 Two decile tables are on file: the coin-day one in `CryptoReports/TZ-11-exhaustion-threshold-report.md`, the list-median one in the record itself.
-Measured on the journaled days by replaying the production functions:
+Replayed on journaled days through the production functions:
 **1.69** on 2026-08-21 (6 of 25 coins above 2.0) and **2.43** on 2026-08-22 (20 of
 25) — against 1.39 both are abnormal days, which is what two of the most violent sessions of the quarter should read.
 Days are not a distribution and bound nothing.